sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 181. ### What are the features of Redux DevTools?
+     Some of the main features of Redux DevTools are below,

         1. Lets you inspect every state and action payload.
         2. Lets you go back in time by *cancelling* actions.
         3. If you change the reducer code, each *staged* action will be re-evaluated.
         4. If the reducers throw, you will see during which action this happened, and what the error was.
         5. With `persistState()` store enhancer, you can persist debug sessions across page reloads.

    **[⬆ Back to Top](#table-of-contents)**